insomniac-engineer/dsa-notes/README.md

 ## 📁 `/patterns/`

 The **Strategic Layer**.
 Source of WIKIs.
-Contains the "when" and "why".
-Distributed into dedicated folders by topics.
+Contains all the "what"s and "why"s.

 ## 📁 `/problems/`

 The **Implementation Layer**.
-Contains clean, optimal Python solutions mapped to their specific pattern.
-Time and Space Complexity incl.

-Raw LeetHub submissions do **not** land here.
-They go to [leetcode-dump](https://github.com/insomniac-engineer/leetcode-dump) first.
+Clean, optimal Python solutions with time/space complexity.

 ## 📁 `/python_notes/`

 The **Syntax Pitfalls**.
-Contains my own collection of Python syntax traps.
+My own collection of Python syntax pitfalls.

 ----